cdn77/debugr/docs/handlers.md

  - `public log(entry: LogEntry): Promise<void> | void`: This method will be called from
    `Logger.add()`.
 Whatever a handler wants to do with log entries is up to the handler.
+   Note that unlike many other logging frameworks Debugr doesn't filter log entries by itself in any way - it passes _all_ entries to _all_ handlers, and it is up to the handlers to implement any relevant logic if they need to ignore some entries.
  - `public runTask?<R>(cb: () => R): R`: This optional method can be implemented by handlers which need to integrate with Debugr tasks, e.g. to wrap the task execution in their internal `AsyncLocalStorage` instance.